PavanRangani/docs/docs/prd/tasks/task-instance.md

 - For `Done` task,
   - Only `Reopen` action is applicable.
   - Shows done by user name and done date in the header.
 For e.g. `Task done by Keith V. on Apr 21, 2021`.
+- For `Delete` task,
+  - Only `Restore` action is applicable.
+  - Show deleted by user name and delet date in the header.
+For e.g. `Task deleted by Keith V. on Apr 21, 2021`.
 - All three tab Shows profile picture of whole RACI team of the task so that user can know about RACI team (who will get notification for this message).
 Profile pictures are shown in order of RACI.
 Means first Responsible, then Accountable, then Consulted and then informed.
 On hover of this profile picture, shows [tooltip](./task-instance.md#profile-picture-tooltip) message.
   - If the task has more profile pictures, it shows hidden.
 (Never appears on the next line.)
   - If a user does not have a profile picture then the default profile picture will appear.